High-Performance-Computing/Project/MobileNetArchitecture.md

 ![](ExpansionConvolutionBlock.png)

+Source of the images:
+- <a href="https://arxiv.org/abs/1801.04381">MobileNetV2: Inverted Residuals and Linear Bottlenecks</a>

 ### MobileNetV3

 Note that there are even more recent models by Google (for instance <a href="https://arxiv.org/abs/1905.02244">Searching for MobileNetV3</a> by Andrew Howard, Mark Sandler, Grace Chu, Liang-Chieh Chen, Bo Chen, Mingxing Tan, Weijun Wang, Yukun Zhu, Ruoming Pang, Vijay Vasudevan, Quoc V. Le, Hartwig Adam).